krmackey/Irrigation_DVAT/README.md

 ### Kirin Mackey

 ## Quick Start Guide
-To explore my current code, first create a `data` folder, containing both files held in the `data` [folder](irrigation/data/) in this repository.

-Project Penney is a project designed to simulate Penney's Game, a game played between two players where each player chooses a sequence of three card colors (e.g. Red, Black, Black).
-Points are awarded to players if their sequence appears when pulling cards sequentially from a well-shuffled deck.
-Penney's Game is of interest because the probability of winning is not equal; if the second player learns the sequence chosen by the first player, they can follow a rule to optimize their chances of winning.
-More information can be found in [the Wikipedia page](https://en.wikipedia.org/wiki/Penney%27s_game).

-Note that our simulation runs two variations of Penney's Game, which have different rules:
-1. For version 1, players are scored based on the number of "tricks" they earn.
-For example, if a player's sequence "Red, Black, Black" appears, the deck is cleared and the player earns 1 point.
-2. For version 2, players are scored based on the number of cards they earn.
-If a player's sequence "Red, Black, Black" appears, the deck is cleared and the player earns _all_ the cards in the deck.
+To explore my current code, first create a `data` folder, containing both files held in the `data` folder in this repository.
+They hold irrigation data collected by the United States Departmentment of Agriculture, and state abbreviation data used by the CDC.
+More information about them can be read about in the data description section of my project proposal found [here](writeup/Revised_Project_Proposal.pdf).
+You'll then also want to create a `src` folder containing the [irrigation_db.py](src/irrigation_db.py) file found in the `src` folder in this repository.
+This file builds a database, cleans the data from the USDA and CDC, and inserts the cleaned data into the database's relational tables.
+Lastly, download the [demo.ipynb](demo.ipynb) notebook to look at my functions with some documentation as well as some examples (one of which directly references my writeup) to run through.